Jeff Samardzija: College career

 Samardzija accepted an athletic scholarship to attend the University of Notre Dame, where he played for the Fighting Irish football team from 2003 to 2006, and baseball team from 2004 to 2006.

 He made his first impact at Notre Dame as a right-handed pitcher for the baseball team, finishing second in the Big East Conference in both earned run average (ERA) (2.95) and opponents' batting average (.209), and being named a Freshman All-American by Collegiate Baseball Magazine.
 He continued to play baseball at Notre Dame until he was selected by the Chicago Cubs in the fifth round (149th overall) of the 2006 Major League Baseball Draft.

 In football, he was a reserve for his first two seasons, catching a total of 24 passes.
 He first started at the 2004 Insight Bowl at the end of his sophomore season.
 He emerged as a star in the 2005 season, ending the regular season with 77 catches – 15 of them for touchdowns – for 1,215 yards and making numerous All-America Teams.

 Samardzija set single-season school records in both receiving yardage and touchdown receptions.
 He caught a touchdown pass in each of Notre Dame's first eight games in 2006, giving him the school record for consecutive games with a touchdown reception.
 He made 78 catches for 1,017 yards and 12 touchdowns in 13 games in the 2006 season to finish as the all-time Fighting Irish leader in reception yards with 2,593.
 He made the Football Writers Association of America All-America Team following the 2006 season.

-Samardzija was twice selected as one of the three finalists for the Fred Biletnikoff Award, for the nation's top wide receiver in both 2005 and 2006.
-Although initially planning to play both in the NFL and MLB, Samardzija announced after being selected in the Major League Draft that he would take his name out of the NFL Draft and play baseball.
+Samardzija was twice selected as one of the three finalists for the Fred Biletnikoff Award, for the season's outstanding college football receiver in both 2005 and 2006.
+Although initially planning to play both in the NFL and MLB, Samardzija announced after being selected in the Major League Draft that he would take his name out of the NFL draft and play baseball.